Bike Science: The Physics Behind Cycling

 - Jack and Jill Went Up a Hill and Came Biking Down After: Choosing the Best Gear Ratio for Speed: Learning to properly use and shift between gears on a multi-gear (or multi-speed) bike can be one of the biggest challenges of transitioning to a more advanced bike.
 But for race cyclists, understanding how gears relate to speed, control, and the elevation and curve of the road is a must.
 In this science project, students experiment with gear ratios on their bikes by riding a set path over and over using different gear ratios and recording the speed of each ride.
 Riders may feel the difference a gear ratio change makes during a ride, but this project guides students in gathering scientific data that correlates gear ratio and speed on the path.
 Bikers can try the same project steps with a different path, one with a slight hill, for example, for even greater understanding of gears.

 Learning more about the science involved in how a bike works and rides can make for interesting family discussion as the Tour de France takes place.
-These kinds of hands-on sports science investigations can also make your student a better
+These kinds of hands-on sports science investigations can also make your student a better rider—even just in the neighborhood!

 Sports fans watching the Tour de France or other sporting events from home that involve being "fastest" to win can learn more about figuring speed in the Speed Quest project.
 For summer fun, students can use the basic parameters of the project to time and compare their own speeds in certain favorite sports (like bike riding) to speeds of world record holders or participants in a race like the Tour de France.
 How fast are you, really?
 (This is a great activity for encouraging students to put math skills to use this summer, too!)